• Recipe Index

 Instructions

-• Combine 1 tbsp avocado oil, lime juice, fajita seasoning and sea salt in a shallow bowl and add the chicken.
+• Combine 1 tablespoon avocado oil, lime juice, fajita seasoning and sea salt in a shallow bowl and add the chicken.
 Cover with cling foil and marinate for 30 minutes.

 • While the chicken is marinating, slice the onion and bell peppers into strips and keep them aside.